GuillRo/drawbotics-groceries-guillro/README.md

 For every input (list, item, login,...) the app will forbid certain characters to avoid nasty injections.
 The app doesn't accept password shorter than 6 characters and login shorter than 2 characters.
 Item names should have a length between 2 and 24 characters, and list names should be between 2 and 16 characters.

+There are two users in the database right now: "John" (password: abc123) and "Marie" (password: xyz789).

+When creating a new user or a new list, the app will create some dummy data which are not displayed.
+The reason for this is that Firebase does not accept empty collections, there always needs to be some document in the collection, even at the initialization.

 # Structure

 The app.js is the "main" file and triggers the initial necessary events.